Powered by SchoolDash

 Environment: Excellent.
 Air pollution and traffic accidents are very low, while crime is quite low.

 Disadvantaged pupils: About average.
-Progress up to age 16 is above average.
-Destinations at 16 are below average.
-Progress at 16-18 is above average.
-Destinations at 18 (allowing for attainment) are above average.
+Progress up to age 16 is about average.
+Destinations at 16 are above average.
+Progress at 16-18 is poor.
+Destinations at 18 (allowing for attainment) are about average.

 Finances: Below average.
 However, the school budget has been roughly in balance